The ultimate guide to calculations: how to do medical maths easily

 3. Multiply the drug rate (ml/hr) by the number of hours the bag will last.
 This will equal the volume of the drug (in ml) you need to add to the fluid bag.

+Is your patient dehydrated, or are they hypovolaemic?
+Both of these require very different rates, and different calculations - so understanding the difference is key.
 To read more about classifying fluid deficits, check out my guide to fluid therapy post.

 Patients with hypovolaemia or perfusion deficits require rapid fluid rates over short periods – this is known as a fluid bolus.
 A set fluid volume (typically 5-20ml/kg depending on the species or patient) is administered over a 10-30-minute period, and after this has been administered the patient is re-assessed.
 This volume can then be repeated if needed, based on the patient assessment, until their perfusion parameters return to normal.